New Jersey Graduate ESL & TESOL Programs

 Where TESL and ESL differ is in their area of focus or in the specific teaching settings.
 Understanding the differences between each of these might help you to narrow down the TESOL programs you consider.

 - TESL stands for Teaching English as a Second Language.
 This generally refers to people who may live in an English-speaking community, such as the majority of the United States, but whose primary language is not English.
 These programs frequently focus on students in the K-12 age group.

 - TEFL stands for Teaching English as a Foreign Language.
 This refers to teaching students living in non-English speaking communities or foreign countries to speak English.
 This might be in an international school setting, with an organization, in an international university setting, or even within corporations.

-Types of TESOL and ESL Graduate Programs
+Types of Graduate TESOL Degrees

-Identifying the particular focus of your ideal TESOL graduate programs isn’t the only part of the decision.
-You may still have to choose your preferred degree type.
-Whether you’re looking for master’s programs, doctoral programs, or at earning a graduate certificate, your preferred schools may award different types of degrees upon completion of their programs.
+Identifying the particular focus of your ideal graduate TESOL programs isn’t the only part of the decision.
+You may still have to figure out what type of TESOL degree you want to earn!

-Earn your Masters in TESOL and ESL
+Earn your Master’s in TESOL and ESL